vaakian/contextmenu/docs/vue/index.md

 ```

 ### Component usage
-It's easier to create using `ContextMenu` component if you don't need extra control of it.
+It's easier using `ContextMenu` component if you don't need extra control of it.
 ```Vue{6-8}
 <script setup lang="ts">
 import { ContextMenu } from '@contextmenu/vue'